United States Numbered Highway System: Numbering

 U.S. Routes in the contiguous United States follow a grid pattern, in which odd-numbered routes run generally north to south and even-numbered routes run generally east to west, though three-digit spur routes can be either-or.
 (Note: These three-digit spur routes are not to be confused with special routes signposted as "SPUR", such as US 95 Spur.)
-However, some exceptions exist within the two-digit routes.
+Some exceptions exist within the two-digit routes.
 These primarily occur when a route does not definitively run in a single direction.
-For example, US 35 runs northeast-southwest; it is signed east-west in Ohio, but north-south everywhere else.
-Usually, one- and two-digit routes are major routes, and three-digit routes are numbered as shorter spur routes from a main route.
-Odd numbers generally increase from east to west; US 1 follows the Atlantic Coast and US 101 follows the Pacific Coast.
-(US 101 is one of the many exceptions to the standard numbering grid; its first "digit" is "10", and it is a main route on its own and not a spur of US 1.)
-Even numbers tend to increase from north to south; US 2 closely follows the Canadian border, and US 98 hugs the Gulf Coast.
-The longest routes connecting major cities are generally numbered to end in a 1 or a 0; however, extensions and truncations have made this distinction largely meaningless.
+For example, US 35 runs northeast–southwest.
+It is signed east–west in Ohio, but north–south everywhere else.

+Usually, one- and two-digit routes are major routes.
+Three-digit routes are numbered as shorter spur routes from a main route.
+Odd numbers generally increase from east to west.
+US 1 follows the Atlantic Coast and US 101 follows the Pacific Coast.
+US 101 is one of the many exceptions to the standard numbering grid.
+Its first "digit" is "10", and it is a main route on its own and not a spur of US 1.

+Even numbers tend to increase from north to south.
+US 2 closely follows the Canadian border, and US 98 hugs the Gulf Coast.
+The longest routes connecting major cities are generally numbered to end in a 1 or a 0.
+Extensions and truncations have made this distinction largely meaningless.
 These guidelines are very rough, and exceptions to all of the basic numbering rules exist.

-The numbering system also extended beyond the borders of the United States in an unofficial manner.
+The numbering system extended beyond the borders of the United States in an unofficial manner.
 Many Canadian highways were renumbered in the 1940s and 1950s to adopt the same number as the U.S. Route they connected to – mostly in the western provinces.
 Examples include British Columbia's highways 93, 95, 97, and 99; Manitoba's highways 59, 75, and 83; or Ontario King's Highway 71.
 The reverse happened with U.S. Route 57, originally a Texas state highway numbered to match Mexican Federal Highway 57.